-Federal Audit Clearinghouse.
-Each College is required by The Office of Management and Budget (OMB) Circular A-133 to file with the Federal Audit Clearinghouse a Federal "Data Collection Form" and one copy of the "Reporting Package," which is essentially the AFR and an additional copy of the AFR, for each Federal-awarding agency that has a related audit finding ... as reported by the auditor in the schedule of findings and questioned costs.
-In addition, an AFR must be provided to each pass-through agency where there is an audit finding.
+FEDERAL SINGLE AUDIT REPORT FILING REQUIREMENTS Federal Audit Clearinghouse: Each College is required by OMB Circular A-133 to file with the Federal Audit Clearinghouse a Federal "Data Collection Form" and one copy of the "Reporting Package" which is essentially the AFR and an additional copy of the AFR for each Federal awarding agency that has a related audit finding...as reported by the auditor in the schedule of findings and questioned costs.
+In addition an AFR must be provided to each pass through agency where there is an audit finding.
 Please note that the college and the auditor are both required to enter data and certify the submission.
 You will need to coordinate this process with your audit firm.
 The due date is 30 days after the date of the audit report.

-Pass-Through Agencies.
-Also, notification of no finding must be provided to each Pass-Through Agency (a copy of the AFR may be provided in lieu of this notification).
-Some pass-through agencies require a copy of the AFR regardless, e.g., the THECB requires a copy of the AFR.
+Pass Through Agencies: Also notification that there was no finding is to be provided to each Pass Through Agency (a copy of the AFR may be provided in lieu of this notification).
+Some pass through agencies require a copy of the AFR regardless (the CB requires a copy of the AFR).